akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Tomorrow, there would be more to learn.
 More doors to find.
 More faces to remember.

 But tonight, she let the fire burn down and thought of home.
+She fell into a dream of her mother’s herb garden – the smell of sage and lavender, the feel of soil under her nails.
+She woke with her hand outstretched, reaching for something that was not there.

 ![Chapter](Goose_Bride-goosemark-cut_small.png)